 Vee Williams Garcia is a novelist, poet, and narrative nonfiction writer.
 In addition to books, she offers writing and editing services.
 Her books are sold at major online bookseller sites, literary events, and arts festivals.
+Her poems showcased on mementos and note cards are available at festivals.

 The author was born and raised in Washington, DC.
 She majored in English and Literature at UDC and the University of South Florida, in Tampa.